 Running the latest iOS edition helps protect your devices from malware and any known exploits that would put your private data at risk of being hijacked by malicious apps.

 On the other hand, Apple typically closes the signing window for older iOS releases within weeks of a major iOS software update release, meaning power users might want to refrain from using this option and instead decide for themselves when they would like to upgrade.

-How to enable Automatic Updates on iOS 12
+How to enable Automatic Updates

 The option is off by default, here’s how to enable it: